Alek Thomas Player Props: Diamondbacks vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.86 team ERA that ranks seventh across all league pitching staffs.
+- The Twins have a 3.83 team ERA that ranks fourth across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.